We’ve had this water fountain for several years, and even a few different places, but this place is my favorite.

 When we moved to our new 100 year old house, at first I wasn’t sure where it was going to go.
 I had contemplated putting it up in the 2nd story porch, but decided that because it does splatter a bit when running, it wouldn’t be ideal for it up there on the wooden floor.

-But now that it’s in the courtyard we created between the breakfast room and outdoor sauna turned storage shed, it seems like the perfect spot!
+But now that it’s in the courtyard we created between the breakfast room and outdoor sauna turned garden shed, it seems like the perfect spot!

 The water fountain looks like it concrete, but actually it is made from some sort of fiberglass material.